 I decided to embrace this.
 I ran a workshop with our stakeholders and we critiqued a competitor.
 From that point forward, rather than copying the experience, we used it as a jumping off point.

-We developed a system and some principles that would help us make decisions.
+First, I developed a system and some principles that would help us make decisions.
 We also did this with buy-in from stakeholders so all of us were speaking the same language and making a cohesive product.

 We didn't launch right away.
 First we had to prove this design was the best design for our customers.
 During the summer of 2020 we distilled our North Star into 14 rapid A/B tests.